fpetrola/dragome/t2/template-engine.md

 Template firstChild= parent.getChild("first-child");
 Template secondChild= parent.getChild("second-child");
 ```
+In most cases you can create new components just combining existing ones, but in case you need to create a low level component that requires a particular HTML rendering you could access directly to DOM.
-In HTML templates, "Template.getContent" method will return this associated element, the one marked with "data-template" attribute.
+For that "Template.getContent" method will return this associated element, the one marked with "data-template" attribute.
 Dragome use standard W3C objects to represent all HTML related stuff.
 ``` Java
 org.w3c.dom.Element element= parent.getContent();